 - 7.1 One of the most important controls over the prevention and detection of money laundering is to have staff who are alert to the risks of money laundering/terrorist financing and well trained in the identification of unusual activities or transactions which may prove to be suspicious. - 7.2 The effective application of even the best designed control systems can be quickly compromised if the staff applying the systems are not adequately trained.
 The effectiveness of the training will therefore be important to the success of the firm's AML/CTF strategy. - 7.3 It is essential that firms implement a clear and well articulated policy for ensuring that relevant employees are aware of their obligations in respect of the prevention of money laundering and terrorist financing and for training them in the identification and reporting of anything that gives grounds for suspicion.
-This is especially important for staff
+This is especially important for staff who handle customer transactions or instructions.
+Temporary and contract staff carrying out such functions should also be covered by these training programmes.

-POCA ss 327-329, 7.4

-POCA ss 327-329, 7.4
+POCA ss 327-329, 7.4 334(2) Terrorism Act ss 18, 21A

 Under POCA and the Terrorism Act, individual members of staff face criminal penalties if they are involved in money laundering or terrorist financing, or if they do not report their knowledge or suspicion of money laundering or terrorist financing where there are reasonable grounds for their knowing or suspecting such activity.
 It is important, therefore, that staff are made aware of these obligations, and are given training in how to discharge them.

 General legal and regulatory obligations SYSC 3.1.6 R SYSC 5.1.1 R 7.5 The FCA requires authorised firms to employ personnel with the skills, knowledge and expertise necessary for the discharge of the responsibilities allocated to them.
 TC 2.1 SYSC 3.1.9 G SYSC 5.1.4A G 7.6 Firms carrying out retail activities that are subject to TC are responsible for ensuring that its employees are competent; its employees remain competent for the work they do; its employees are appropriately supervised; its employees' competence is regularly reviewed; and the level of competence is appropriate to the nature of the business.
 Other firms may nevertheless wish to take TC into account in complying with the high-level training and competence requirement in SYSC.
 Regulation 16 7.7 The obligations on senior management and the firm in relation to staff awareness and staff training address each requirement separately.
 ML Regulations require firms to take appropriate measures so that all relevant employees are made aware of the law relating to money laundering and terrorist financing, and that they are regularly given training in how to recognise and deal with transactions which may be related to money laundering or terrorist financing.
 SYSC 6.3.9 (1) R SYSC 6.3.7 (1) G 7.8 The FCA specifically requires the MLRO to have responsibility for oversight of the firm's AML systems and controls, which include appropriate training for the firm's employees in relation to money laundering.

-POCA, s 330 (6) and (7) 7.9 Where a staff member is found to have had reasonable grounds for knowing or suspecting money laundering, but failed to make a disclosure, he will have a defence under POCA if he does not know or suspect, and has not been provided with AML training by his employer.
+POCA, s 330 (6) and 7.9 Where a staff member is found to have had reasonable grounds for knowing or suspecting money laundering, but failed to make a disclosure, he will have a defence under POCA if he does not know or suspect, and has not been provided with AML training by his employer.
 No such defence is available under the Terrorism Act.
-Regulation 16 7.10 A successful defence by a staff member under POCA may leave the who handle customer transactions or instructions.